cproctor/unfold_studio/docs/introduction.rst

 It also has classroom and research features: literacy groups (classes/cohorts), assignment prompts, reading event logs, and a research data API.

+Before diving into the code, spend some time using the app as a writer and reader at `unfoldstudio.net <https://unfoldstudio.net>`_.
+The user-facing documentation there — including the Ink language guide — will give you a much clearer picture of what the code is actually doing.

 Tech Stack Overview
 -------------------